webprofusion/certify-docs/docs/script-hooks.md

 # Request Script Hooks

-Certify is extendable via PowerShell scripts which can be configured to run before or after the Certificate Request.
-The scripts are provided a parameter `$result` which contains the status and details of the site whose certificate is being requested.
-You may execute any commands that the user running the test script has access to, including creating new processes, or using other command line tools.
+Certify is extensible via PowerShell scripts which can be configured to run before or after the Certificate Request.
+The scripts are provided a parameter `$result` which contains the status and details of the managed certificate being requested.
+You can execute any commands including creating new processes, or using other command line tools.

 A common use for script hooks is to use your new certificate for services other than IIS websites, such as Microsoft Exchange, RDP Gateway, FTP servers and other services.